Timinator2000/Algorithm_X/09 - problem-space reduction/05 - sudoku challenge.md

 <BR>

-As the groups are being built, give each cell a tuple of pointers to the groups to which it belongs.
+As the groups are being built in the `SudokuSolver` constructor, give each cell a tuple of pointers to the groups to which it belongs.

 ```python
         for row in range(size):